 The ESO research studentship programme provides an outstanding opportunity for PhD students to experience the exciting scientific environment at one of the world's leading observatories.
 ESO's studentship positions are open to students enrolled in a university PhD programme in astronomy or related fields.
 Students accepted into the programme work on their doctoral project under the formal supervision of their home university, but they come to ESO to work and study under the co-supervision of an ESO staff astronomer for a period of between one and two years.

 ESO is organising a web-based series of Cosmic Duologues aiming to cover the current state of some of the major questions in astronomy today in a lively way, via a duologue between two professional astronomers, each expert in their field.
-These events take place on Mondays at 15:30 CEST.
-The events are streamed live via YouTube and are open to all members of the scientific community.
-A list of the upcoming duologues, including information on how to access them will be provided on the dedicated website in due time.
-The next event on Intermediate Mass Black Holes (IMBH) will take place on Monday 11 May.
+These events are streamed live via YouTube and are open to all members of the scientific community.
+The dedicated website will show how to access the last two duologues, including information on how to access past events.
+The next event on Substructure in Protoplanetary Discs will take place on Monday 29 June.
+The following duologue will be called Dust at High-zand will be held on Monday 6 July.
 Please see the event webpage for more details of the event.

 The Munich Astrophysics Colloquium (JAC) series is jointly organised by ESO, the Max Planck Institute for Astrophysics, the Max Planck Institute for Extraterrestial Physics and the Observatory of the Ludwig-Maximilians University in Munich.
 JAC presentations cover the most exciting topics and developments in astrophysics.
 A video archive of presentations given in 2020 and 2019 is available and earlier presentations can be found through the ESO Garching Seminar Web page.